11 Ways To Ring In The New Year Without Drugs Or Alcohol

 If you want a more elaborate party, you can set up a theme party, like an Escape Room-style game.
 If you want to have a few laughs with friends and keep it simple, you could stick to a classic game like Charades.

 Being outside, even for a short period of time, can offer significant improvements to overall well-being.
-In fact, most addiction treatment centers incorporate hikes and other outdoor activities into treatment plans.
+In fact, most rehabilitation centers incorporate hikes and other outdoor activities into their addiction treatment plans.

 Outdoor activities have been found to decrease stress and improve feelings of happiness.
 In addition, nature may also improve physical health by lowering blood pressure, heart rate, and muscle tension.

 Depending on the weather, you may be able to go for a morning hike or have an afternoon picnic.
 If it snows in your area, try ice skating, sledding, or set up a ski trip with friends.